alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/tosca_archive_definitions.markdown

 The *artifact_type*s **`tosca.artifacts.GroovyScript`**, **`tosca.artifacts.ShellScript`** and **`fastconnect.artifacts.ResourceDirectory`** are provided by ALIEN in a base package.
 For the Standard interface, you can use both Groovy and Shell scripts.
 {% endnote %}

+## Your scripts folder ##
+The operations implementation's scripts are automatically copied along with your node on deployment.
+However, if they are not independant, meaning they rely on, or call other files, you must reference these latest as artifacts.
+The simplest way is to define an artifact of type **`tosca.artifacts.File`** referencing the folder where are stored all of your scripts.

+{% highlight yaml %}
+artifacts:
+  - scripts: scripts
+    type: tosca.artifacts.File
+{% endhighlight %}

 ## `fastconnect.cloudify.extensions` interface ##
 Aside of the above operations, Cloudify also provides various lifecycle events.
 All of them are not mappable to a TOSCA Standard event.
 Therefore, ALIEN defined an interface, **`fastconnect.cloudify.extensions`** to help handling some of those operations.
 The ones currently supported by ALIEN are: